A quick local search for information

-53% of consumers search for local businesses at least once a month
+53% of consumers search local businesses at least once a month for information

-The Northampton Business Directory, like other directories on the Internet, is a catalogue of businesses sorted by categories.
-The companies listed in the Directory create useful and relevant information for local consumers.
+The Northamptonshire Business Directory, like other directories on the Internet, is a catalogue of businesses sorted by categories.
+The companies listed in the Directory create useful and relevant information for local consumers based in Northamptonshire.

-Searching the Northampton Business Directory is easy.
+Searching the Northamptonshire Business Directory is easy.
 Simply browse the list of categories provided, and then drill down through the categories and businesses from there.
 Alternatively, users can type a query into the search function box and browse the results provided.
 The search results are listed by category and subcategory.

 General Web Searching Techniques

-Most people use Google, Yahoo or Bing.
+Most people use Google, Yahoo or Bing to find information.
 They enter keywords or phrases to try and find the information they seek.
 This works well, but many results on the top pages are paid for or are sponsored results.
 However, research shows most users only view the top 40 results, paid or not.

 Many companies employ Webmasters and search engine optimisation (SEO) specialists to make sure their pages appear in the top two or three pages of results.
 There are many tricks to improve the accuracy and usefulness of a search query while avoiding duplicate or paid results.

 The search engines themselves use proprietary algorithms to determine the page rank of a website.
 Page rank is simply how high the page is listed on search results.
 Google tweaks their algorithms several times a month and changes their result layouts in tests to improve ad revenues and improved visitor experience.
-This constant change makes it difficult for webmasters and SEO workers to keep websites up-to-date and in the proper format to perform well in the results.
+This constant change makes it difficult for webmasters and SEO workers to keep websites up-to-date and in the proper format to perform well in the information results.